jooapa/klinoff-lang/README.md

 ## Technical details
 As the klinoff-lang has evolved so has the complexity of the codebase.
 The interpreter is written in python3 with reveals the true power of the language. no more cmake or makefiles, just python3, the language of the future.

-Using the power of (Count Code Lines VsCode Extension)[https://marketplace.visualstudio.com/items?itemName=miskamero.countcodelines], we can see that the interpreter has `805` lines of code.
+Using the power of [Count Code Lines VsCode Extension](https://marketplace.visualstudio.com/items?itemName=miskamero.countcodelines), we can see that the interpreter has `805` lines of code.

 # Contributors
 ## Creator